National Science Foundation

 Grant in 2021

-Ballydel Technologies is a research and development company founded in 2018 and based in Newark, Delaware.
-The company focuses on creating innovative material and technology solutions for various sectors, including space exploration, defense, public health, and societal applications.
-Ballydel specializes in areas such as nanocomposite design and synthesis, hypersonic materials and manufacturing, as well as pharmaceutical tagging and authentication.
-Through its expertise, Ballydel aims to assist clients in enhancing their existing products and optimizing their manufacturing processes.
+Ballydel Technologies is a research and development company founded in 2018 and headquartered in Newark, Delaware.
+It focuses on creating innovative material and technology solutions aimed at various sectors, including space exploration, defense, public health, and societal applications.
+The company specializes in areas such as nanocomposite design and synthesis, hypersonic materials and manufacturing, as well as pharmaceutical tagging and authentication.
+By providing advanced materials and technologies, Ballydel Technologies enables clients to enhance existing products and optimize their manufacturing processes.

 AeroShield